4d/docs/docs/API/directory.md

 >Aliases or symbolic links are not resolved.

-By default, if you omit the *options* parameter, only the files at the first level of the folder are returned in the collection.
+By default, if you omit the *options* parameter, only the files at the first level of the folder are returned in the collection, as well as invisible files or folders.
 You can modify this by passing, in the *options* parameter, one or more of the following constants:

 |Constant|	Value|	Comment|
 |---|---|---|